gelijsteen/metric-collection/JacocoListener/README.md

 ### Jacoco Listener

 To set up the Jacoco Listener to collect coverage data for individual test cases, add the profile below to the `pom.xml` file, then run the tests using `mvn clean test -Ptest-analysis`.

-To automate the modification of `pom.xml` files you can use the `MavenPreparation` module.
+**Note**: To automate the modification of `pom.xml` files you can use the `MavenPreparation` module.

 ```xml
 <profile>